salwasellame1-max/Phishing-website-detection-system/README.md

 **Output:**
 ```
 ✅ Legitimate URL
-This URL appears to be safe.
+This is a healthy website <3
 ```

 ### Using the Jupyter Notebook